 Alex and the rest of Van Halen are way %$#%@ overdue on putting out some new music.

 Supposedly, the brothers have spent large portions of their days recording new music together ever since Eddie built his own studio in his backyard way back in 1983.
-Yet they have not released any new music together since 1998's 'Van Halen III.'
-Supposedly, we're close to getting information about a new record - their first with original lead singer David Lee Roth in almost 30 years - any day now.
-So we sit and wait patiently and blast 'Everybody Wants Some.' from the 2008 reunion tour....
+But when we got a new record -- their first with original lead singer David Lee Roth in almost 30 years -- back in 2012, it was most updated older riffs.
+In the meantime, we wait patiently and blast "Everybody Wants Some" from the 2008 reunion tour ...